EVER WONDERED – What happens to the recycling collected kerbside ?

 Materials segregated for recycling are being processed at our worksites or picked up by or delivered to companies that are licensed to process those materials.

-FRWA has no contracts with Bingo (company mentioned in ABC War on Waste 2017).
+FRWA has no contracts with Bingo (company mentioned in ABC War on Waste in 2017).
 FRWA engages Cleanaway’s grinding services from time to time for green waste stockpiled at FRWA’s Waste and Recycling Depot which is subject to periodic grinding campaigns at our worksites.